evg-zhabotinsky/libspeedhack/README.md

     echo 0.5 >/tmp/speedhack_pipe  # 2x slowdown

-_Try to keep numbers short, or things might break._

 To make it more practical, bind those `echo`s to keyboard shortcuts.
 (Those are likely somewhere like _control panel > keyboard > shortcuts_)
 Like `Win + 890-=` for multipliers .25, .5, 1, 2 and 4.

 All this should work with Steam games too, if you wonder.
 Just open launch options from game properties and put this there:

     $HOME/libspeedhack/speedhack %command%

-Don't forget to substiture real path to `speedhack`.
+Don't forget to substiture real path to `speedhack` script.

 ### How it works